-Chelsea is a Postdoctoral Researcher in the Kirchstetter Lab.
-She received her PhD in Environmental Engineering from UC Berkeley in 2017.
+Chelsea Preble is a Postdoctoral Researcher in the Department of Civil and Environmental Engineering at UC Berkeley and an affiliate in the Energy Technologies Area at Berkeley Lab.
+She's a Golden Bear through-and-through, earning her BS in Environmental Sciences from UC Berkeley in 2010, MS in Environmental Engineering in 2013, and PhD in Environmental Engineering in 2017.
 Her research interests include characterizing in-use emission sources and their controls, developing community-based air quality sensor networks, and evaluating the real-world emissions impacts of new regulations and alternative energy technologies.

 A Distributed Network of 100 Black Carbon Sensors for 100 Days of Air Quality Monitoring in West Oakland, California

 Control Technology-Driven Changes to In-Use Heavy-Duty Diesel Truck Emissions of Nitrogenous Species and Related Environmental Impacts